There is something truly special about visiting North Carolina in spring. This guide details all the cool things to do in NC in spring!

 Have a Nature Getaway (and Adventure) in Morganton

-One of the coolest small areas to visit in North Carolina during spring is Morganton.
+One of the coolest small towns to visit in North Carolina during spring is Morganton.
 There is plenty to do there from climbing to ziplining to hiking in a local state park.

 In Morganton, you will find Beanstalk Ziplines, one of the most famous zipline parks on the East Coast, and a fantastic family adventure park.
 This is more than just a zipline experience – it truly is one where you can be suspended in the area in many different ways!